Paradoxxs/Cybersecurity/Reconnasissance.md

 - The recon phase is to gather information without interacting with the target.
 - A popular way for gather information is using [[OSINT]]
 - Other options are dumpster diving
+- Documents  ^f74e91
+	- Documents are rick in [[metadata]] such as username, path, email, and system.
+	- Type of document rich in metadata
+		- PDF, doc, dot, docx, xls, xlt, xlsx, ppt, pot, pptx, jpg, jpeg, html, htm
+	- Tools for extracting metadata [[ExitfTool]] and [[Strings]]
+	- Retrieving files from the internet using [[wget]]